BUSHSAFE

 How to think about survival

-But survival can be grouped into six type of activities, each with very different skills and requirements:
+But survival as a concept, can be grouped into six type of activities, each with very different skills and requirements:

 1. Preparedness actions